It certainly has been a challenging time and we look to the future in anticipation of better times ahead for all of us.

 If the investor is wrong on point #1, they are already in trouble because they’re behind the market and playing “catch up”.

-Even if they’re right about the first two points, number three is usually where the best-laid plans disintegrate.
+Even if they’re right about the first two points, point #3 is usually where the best-laid plans disintegrate.
 Markets tend to form their lowermost level on what is known in the industry as “capitulation”.
 Capitulation is a belief that market conditions are so bad that recovery is not likely in the foreseeable future.
 When this level is reached, human nature leads us to an abundance of caution, even fear, that prevents most people from re-entering the market.

 “Our stay-put behavior reflects our view that the stock market serves as a relocation center at which money is moved from the active to the patient.”Warren Buffet